by43673/m1-krunker-client/README.md

 # m1-krunker-client
-adding flags to fix hitreg
+adding flags to fix hitreg on idkr client.
+All I did was add some flags.
+Everything else is idkr.

 You will need to use third party software to keybind shooting to fix aim freeze.
 No flags atm to fix aim freeze.